Eman8618/ImageProcessingAPI-Project1/Readme.md

 # ImageProcessingAPI
- This project is created according to contents and videos that were explained on Advanced Full Stack web development from UDACITY
+ This project is created according to contents and videos that are explained on Advanced Full Stack web development
 # The aim of this project
-created the api which use tools for image processing API  which resizes from OrSImage folder and saves resized image on Thumbnail folder to user with specificaion when visiting the URL
+created the api which use tools for image processing API  which resizes from OrSImage folder and save resized image on Thumbnail folder to user with specificaion when visiting the URL
-# This project is created according the structures that given on the track
+# This project is created according the structures that given on te track
 # The main function here are:
-resizing image using sharp  after determine the width & height & image name with url then show the image on the browser after reloading the specification again.
-All of that happened after check if the image is available on the OrSImage folder Also , If the image is resized before then it will be shown directly without repeating the resizing otherwise messages will be appeared that missing input on console
+resizing image using sharp  after determine the width & height & image name with url then show the image on the browser after reloading the specification again that happened after check if the image is available on the OrSImage folder Also , If the image is resized before then it will be shown directly without repeating the resizing otherwise messages will be appeared that missing input on console Also check the values for width and height  to be sure that's valid if not it will be shown message that their values are Invalid and if the image is not existed on the original file then will be shown message that Image does not exist
-## Start & build & test Scripts  using certain commands
+# Start & build & test Scripts  using certain commands
-npm run start-server -
+npm run start-server //
-npm run build-server -
+npm run build-server//
 npm run test-server
 ## The availabe images on the OrSImage
 encenadaportjpg - fjord.jpg - icelandwaterfall.jpg-
 palmtunnel.jpg - santamonica.jpg
-## To access the origial image on OrSImage here is an example:
+## To access the origial image
 http://localhost:3000/OrSImage/fjord.jpg
-## To access the resized image on the thumbnail here is an example:
+## To access the resized image
 http://localhost:3000/Thumbnail/imagename/palmtunnel.jpg/width/111/height/400

+##
 ## Using supertest and jasmine for test the code
-there are 3 tests on that project
+there are 5 tests on that project

 ## Packages that are needed to be installed